Fl0W97/ci-p3-stock-analyst/README.md

 # Stock analyst

 Welcome to my third project, 'stock analyst'.
-It is a script that supports people in analyzing their stock portfolio by using a Google Spreadsheet to store stock information and an API to receive updated stock information.
+It is a script that supports people in analyzing their stock portfolio by using a Google Spreadsheet to store stock information and an additional API to receive updated stock information.
 The focus is on the terminal screen.
-Since there are currently just basic checks implemented, this is a portfolio manager for leisure brokers.
+Since there are currently just basic checks implemented, this is a portfolio manager tool for leisure brokers.
 However, by adding more functions based on the input data, the tool can be used for more extensive analyses of the stock information.

 <img src="images_README/AmIresponsive.PNG" alt="image shows responisveness by presenting preview on different devices">